tomduck/pandoc-eqnos/README.md

     [option](https://pandoc.org/MANUAL.html#option--number-sections)
     set to the same integer value.
 For LaTeX/PDF, this option offsets the actual section numbers as required.

+  * `eqnos-default-env` - Name of the default LaTeX environment (default: 'equation').

 Note that variables beginning with `eqnos-` apply to only pandoc-eqnos, whereas variables beginning with `xnos-` apply to all of the pandoc-fignos/eqnos/tablenos/secnos.